Heathrow Cargo: Complete Shipper's Guide to UK's Largest Air Freight Hub

 The Medicines and Healthcare products Regulatory Agency (MHRA) enforces Good Distribution Practice (GDP) guidelines for medicinal products in Great Britain, with the relevant framework set out in the Human Medicines Regulations 2012 and the associated GDP guidelines published at gov.uk/guidance/good-distribution-practice.
 Any logistics provider handling licensed medicinal products — including during road transport to or from Heathrow — must operate in a manner consistent with GDP requirements.
 This encompasses temperature monitoring, documented chain of custody, qualified personnel, and compliant vehicle equipment.

-T&C Logistics operates a dedicated pharmaceutical cold chain service supporting Heathrow movements, using temperature-validated transport containers and real-time GPS tracking.
+T&C Logistics operates a dedicated pharmaceutical cold chain service supporting Heathrow movements, using temperature-validated transport containers and real-time shipment visibility.
 Our procedures are designed to satisfy the documentation expectations of both MHRA-licensed wholesalers and the cargo acceptance requirements of Heathrow's specialist pharma handling agents.

 Pharmaceutical freight at Heathrow broadly divides into three temperature categories: controlled ambient (typically +15°C to +25°C), refrigerated (+2°C to +8°C), and frozen (commonly -20°C or, for certain biologics and cell therapies, -80°C or below using dry ice or cryogenic containers).
 Each category demands different transport equipment, different packaging qualifications, and different handling protocols at the Heathrow cargo facility.
 Shippers must specify the required temperature range on their air waybill and ensure the ground transport leg uses validated equipment capable of maintaining that range throughout the journey — including during any loading or unloading dwell time.